Let’s “count down” New Year’s Day & Day After New Year’s Day legislative requirements

 Alberta

-New Year’s Day is one of the nine general holidays in Alberta, and eligible employees are to be paid for working on or in lieu of January 1.
+New Year’s Day is a general holiday in Alberta, and eligible employees are to be paid for working on or in lieu of January 1.

 The Day After New Year’s Day (January 2) is not designated as a general holiday in the province.